 Apparently people don’t like the word surrender.
 And they certainly don’t like the word consent.
 But if, for a moment, you will look beyond the way you see these words in terms of modern life and think of them in conjunction with your relationship with God, it changes everything about them.
 And Centering Prayer changes everything about you – when no amount of effort on your part can even get close.

-The whole idea behind Centering Prayer is that you are making yourself completely available to God, giving the Divine TOTAL access to you, and one of the absolutely incredible and miraculous things is how He changes you in ways that you never could on your own.
+The whole idea behind Centering Prayer is that you are making yourself completely available to God, giving the Divine TOTAL access to you, and one of the absolutely incredible and miraculous things is how you are healed in ways that you never could on your own.

 Centering Prayer is a simple, beautiful practice.
 You sit, for 20 minutes.
 And you stay there.
 And God changes you, without you doing a thing.
 You don’t have to petition, asking for what you want, describing what you need.
 Because do we always really know what we need anyway, what’s best for us, what we’re going to need?

 Centering Prayer is a surrender meditation.
 There is not a focus on the breath or on a mantra – ironically, the focus is on NOT having a focus at all.